SanjeethTharmarajah/ultratransparent/README.md

-# Linux Mint Ultra-Transparent Theme
+# Linux Mint Ultra-Transparent Chrome Like Theme

 ## Replace cinnamon.css file of your theme with following cinnamon.css file below